Vova-Professor/NetherOS/README.md

 ## What's NEW?
-- Resize apps
-- terminal misspelling command fix.
+- Removed About Me App

 ---